 You can see the holiday spirit shines bright as I walk towards the city center.
-There’s a giant tree decorated with all the trimmings, lights on many store windows and office buildings and even a outdoor ice rink thats crowded with people.
+There’s a giant tree decorated with all the trimmings, lights on many store windows and office buildings, and there was even an outdoor ice rink crowded with people.

 Construction slows traffic and the colorful public buses honk there way through the hordes of compact cars.